codemeta/codemeta.github.io/content/developer-guide.md

 [CFF](https://citation-file-format.gihub.io) is also a good way to record metadata for citations, in particular if human-readability is a priority.
 CodeMeta is more intended for being indexed by machines.
-It may be worth using both, based on your circumstances. but some people prefer to maintain one document instead of multiple documents.
+It may be worth using both, based on your circumstances.
+Some people prefer to maintain one document instead of multiple documents.
 Each schema has its own approach for which data is recorded and how.
 Use the one that best fits your requirements and preferences.